Microscope Crew

 Principle of Phase Contrast Microscopy

 The entire working of phase contrast microscopy depends on phase shifts, a difference between two periodic signals.
-Once you’ve set a specimen to observe under a microscope, the light will pass through it.
-In phase-contrast microscopy, small phase shifts take place that actively changes amplitudes or intensity of light.
+Once you’ve set a specimen to observe under a microscope type, the light will pass through it.
+In phase-contrast microscopy, small phase shifts take place that actively change the amplitudes or intensity of light.
 These are further observed as higher-contrast, enlarged images.

 Such microscopes enhance image contrast in two ways.
 It might generate constructive interference between lights passing through the specimen or might work by lessening the background light reaching the plane.
 In either of the two, an observer can see a clear image.